-You can test released apps (i.e. apps that are available for download via the App Store and Google Play) by directing testers to the respective app store and instructing them to download the app.
-The tester would then toggle between the your app to complete tasks and the UserTesting app (where instructions and tasks are displayed), and everything that is displayed on the screen will be recorded along with the tester’s voice in the recording sent to your dashboard.
+You can test released apps (i.e. apps that are available for download via the App Store and Google Play) by including the URL to the app when building your test.
+The test participant would then toggle between your app to complete tasks and the UserTesting app (where instructions and tasks are displayed), and everything that is displayed on the screen will be recorded along with the participant’s voice in the recording sent to your dashboard.

 3. My team has some questions about app security with the iOS SDK.
 Can you tell me more?